SergiuTheDev/SavingsApp/README.md

 Goal Management: Easily delete goals once completed or no longer needed.

 The project is approximately 500 lines of Dart code, focusing on simplicity and ease of use.

+You can find the code itself in the "lib" folder (main.dart).